shaloo/docs.arcana/docs/migration/main_auth_v1.0.1_migration.md

   root_rel_path: ..
 ---

-# Arcana Auth v1.0.0 -> v1.0.1 Migration
+# Arcana Auth SDK v1.0.0 -> v1.0.1 Migration

-This guide is meant for developers who have already integrated apps with {{config.extra.arcana.product_name}} product release v1.0.0 and run them using {{config.extra.arcana.company_name}} Testnet.
+This guide is meant for developers who have already integrated apps with {{config.extra.arcana.sdk_name}} v1.0.0 and run them using {{config.extra.arcana.company_name}} Testnet.

 If you are new to Arcana Network, please visit [Quick Start Guide]({{page.meta.arcana.root_rel_path}}/walletsdk/wallet_qs.md) to get started.

 ## What has Changed?

-The following section lists changes between {{config.extra.arcana.product_name}} v1.0.0 and v1.0.1.
+The following section lists changes between {{config.extra.arcana.sdk_name}} v1.0.0 and v1.0.1.

 ### {{config.extra.arcana.dashboard_name}}